CancelaciĂłn gratuita hasta 24 horas antes de la hora de recogida.

 For most people, the best time to visit Siena is in the spring or fall since the crowds are fewer, the temperatures are more pleasant, and the prices of accommodation and attractions are lower.
 If you want to join Tuscany's renowned fall harvest, visit during late fall.
 It's a busier time of year, but it's the best time to taste-test some of the region's best wines.

-Preguntas y Respuestas sobre Viajar de Florence a Siena
+Preguntas y Respuestas sobre Viajar de Florencia a Siena

 Visita estos lugares en el camino